hpcaitech/Open-Sora/README.md

 # image to video
 ./scripts/separate_inference.sh "0,1" 4s 720p "9:16" 7 "a beautiful waterfall. {\"reference_path\": \"path2reference.png\",\"mask_strategy\": \"0\"}""
 ```

+:warning: **LIMITATION**: Due to the text_encoder requiring over 18GB of VRAM, this script currently only supports GPUs with more than 18GB of VRAM.
+If you want to use it on machines with less than 16GB of VRAM, you'll need to modify the inference precision of the text_encoder yourself.

 ### GPT-4o Prompt Refinement